 Looking to Gradually Step Back

-For shareholders seeking to pare back their day-to-day involvement while diversifying their personal portfolio, a private equity or ESOP sale may be right option.
+When a company's shareholders seek to pare back their day-to-day involvement and diversifying their personal portfolios, a PE or ESOP sale may be right option.
 Both can provide a partial liquidity event with potential upside.
 Ongoing “skin in the game” takes the form of rolled equity in a PE sale and retained stock and/or stock warrants in an employee stock ownership plan transaction.

-Businesses seeking an infusion of outside talent could be well-served by a private equity buyer.
+Businesses seeking an infusion of outside talent could be well-served by a PE buyer.
 These firms often specialize in industry-specific transactions and provide operational know-how and human capital to scale their portfolio companies.
-The common trade-off is a loss of independence.
+The common trade-off is a loss of independence for the acquired company.
 While selling shareholders may play a role in the restructured entity, day-to-day control is generally assumed by the PE firm.

-If a company already has the bench strength to facilitate a gradual leadership transition, an ESOP may be an attractive PE alternative.
+If a company already has the bench strength to facilitate a gradual leadership transition, an ESOP may be an attractive alternative.
 Sellers and their companies can reap the associated tax benefits with only a 30% sale to an employee trust.
 Even in the event of a majority or 100% ESOP sale, the company’s board of directors will continue to operate the business, and sellers can continue to earn a salary and a maintain meaningful role, without being obligated to stay.

 Solely Focused on Financial Diversification

 While certain owners may be fully invested in their business, it could be the right time to take chips off the table.
 The case for an ESOP is compelling under these circumstances.
-Selling shareholders can complete a partial, fair market value sale to an employee trust and still maintain a majority stake.
+The selling company can complete a partial, fair market value sale to an employee trust and still maintain a majority stake.